-Thick wedges of cabbage are coated in a spice rub, roasted until tender and drizzled with a sweet and sticky balsamic glaze.
+Thick wedges of cabbage are coated in a spice rub, roasted until tender and crisp.
+Finally, they are drizzled with a sweet and sticky balsamic glaze.

 These roasted cabbage wedges make a brilliant side dish to your favourite main.

 Hello cabbage season!
 At this time of year there is an abundance of cabbage.

 Cabbage doesn't always get the best reputation, but I reckon the way it's prepared is the the make or break factor.
 Boiled cabbage?
 No thanks.
 Roasted cabbage?
 Um YES!